Understanding the Zone of Proximal Development in Business

 If a person needs help from an expert to complete a task, the skill lies within their zone of proximal development.

-The person training the individual can utilize several different techniques to help teach the skills and concepts that the learning individual needs to be autonomous in performing the task.
+The person training the individual can use several techniques to teach the skills and concepts the learner needs to perform the task autonomously.

 Tasks an Individual Can Accomplish Without Help

-When a person can complete a task without any help from an expert, they have acquired the skill set they need to perform the task.
+When a person can complete a task without expert help, they have acquired the skill set needed to perform it.

 At this point, a manager might increase the difficulty of tasks assigned to this individual to encourage further learning and locate the next zone of proximal development.